Approximate percentage of students receiving financial aid each year.

 Amount of financial aid given based on a student's demonstrated financial need.

-Percentage of Class of 2020 students receiving Pell Grants.
+Percentage of Class of 2021 students eligible for Pell Grants.